cssr-tools/pycopm/docs/_sources/installation.rst.txt

 The following steps work installing the dependencies in Linux via apt-get or in macOS using brew or macports.
 While using package managers such as Anaconda, Miniforge, or Mamba might work, these are not tested.
-In addition, the current supported Python versions are 3.11 to 3.12.
-We will update the documentation when Python3.13 is supported (e.g., the resdata Python package is not yet available via pip install in Python 3.13).

 .. _vpycopm: